Phone:

 Application & Installation

-A major difference between a PPF car vs ceramic coating is the installation process.
+A major difference between paint protection film vs ceramic coating is the installation process.
 PPF is applied to the surface of your car, covering the entire body.
 Ceramic coating is a transparent solvent that directly bonds with your car’s paint.
 Applying PPF is more labor-intensive, while the ceramic coating is easier and quicker.
 PPF and ceramic coating must be professionally installed for proper alignment and optimal results.

 Level of Protection